ACMPR Business Plans

 “A plan that is not written down, is not a plan…It’s a dream.”

-If you are thinking of applying to become a licensed producer under the Access to Cannabis for Medical Purposes Regulations (ACMPR formerly MMPR) for a license to produce cannabis or marihuana (Health Canada’s spelling of marijuana), you need a business plan.
-Your business plan is an essential part of your production licence application and we have produced over 30 business plans for organizations applying for their license along with the thousands we have written for other businesses over the past 30 years.
+If you are thinking of applying to become a licensed producer under the Access to Cannabis for Medical Purposes Regulations (ACMPR formerly MMPR) for a licence to produce cannabis or marijuana (Health Canada’s spelling of marijuana), you need a business plan.
+Your business plan is an essential part of your production licence application and we have produced over 40 business plans for organizations applying for their licence.
+(We have also written business plans for non-ACMPR cannabis businesses.)

-There’s a lot that you need to cover in your license application:
+There’s a lot that you need to cover in your licence application:

 - Storage Facility